-Geometry Course No. H Course No. H20 20RY Required: NCAA Prerequisite: Algebra I Year-Long 1 credit

-This course includes properties of geometric figures, trigonometric relationships, and reasoning to justify conclusions.
-Methods of justification will include deductive reasoning, proofs, algebraic methods, and verbal arguments.
-This course includes emphasis on two- and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve problems.
-Applications and some general problem-solving techniques, including algebraic skills, will be used.
-Technology will be used to enhance student learning.
-This course is also offered at the middle school.
+Geometry Course No. H2020RY)20RY Required: NCAA Prerequisite: Algebra I Year-Long 1 credit conclusions.
+Methods of justifica arguments.
+This course includes transformational geometry, and of geometric figures, trigonometric relationships, a tion will include deductive reasoning, proofs, alge emphasis on two- and three-dimensional reasoning the use of geometric models to solve problems.
+Ap uding algebraic skills, will be used.
+Technology wi and at the middle school. braic methods, and ng skills, coordinat oplications and son d verbal te and ne general

-Honors Geometry Required: NCAA Prerequisite: Algebra I Year-Long 1 credit

-This course focuses on helping students independently discover and construct Theorems while building a deeper and more rigorous understanding of the material.
+Honors Geometry Course No.H202 2020HY Required: NCAA Prerequisite: Algebra I Year-Long 1 credit This course focuses on helping students independently discover and construct Theorems while building a deeper and more rigorous understanding of the material.
 Topics will include deriving properties of geometric figures, applying trigonometric relationships, and utilizing reasoning to justify conclusions.
-Methods of justification will include inductive and deductive reasoning, proofs, algebraic methods, and verbal arguments.
-This course includes an emphasis on two- and three-dimensional reasoning skills, coordinate and transformational geometry, and the use of geometric models to solve problems.
+Methods of justification will reasoning, proofs, algebraic methods, and verbal ar d three-dimensional reasoning skills, coordinate ar 0 geometry, and the use of geometric models to solve problems.
 Applications and many problem-solving techniques will be used.
 The practical use of technology will enhance student learning.

-Algebra, Functions and Data Analysis Elective: NCAA Prerequisite: Algebra I or Geometry Year-Long 1 credit

-This course is designed for students who have successfully completed the standards for Algebra I and Geometry.
-Through the investigation of mathematical models and interpretation/analysis of data from real life situations, students will strengthen conceptual understandings in mathematics and further develop connections between algebra and statistics.
-Students will study functions, systems of inequalities, probability, and analysis of data.
-Data will be generated by practical applications, arising from science, business, and finance.
-Students will solve problems that require formulation of linear, quadratic, exponential or logarithmic equations.
+Algebra, Functions and Data Analysis Course No.H 12010EY Elective: NCAA Prerequisite: Algebra I or Geometry Year-Long 1 credit Through the investigation of mather students will strengthen conceptual algebra and statistics.
+Students will will be generated by practical applic who have successfully completed the standards for natical models and interpretation/analysis of data fr understandings in mathematics and further develop study functions, systems of inequalities, probability, ations, arising from science, business, and finance.
+S of linear, quadratic, exponential or logarithmic equat rom real life situ o connections be and analysis of tudents will sol ations, etween data.
+Data

-Algebra II Course No. H2030RY Elective: NCAA Prerequisite: Geometry Year-Long 1 credit

-This course will examine advanced algebraic concepts through the study of functions, "families of functions", polynomials, rational and radical equations, complex numbers, probability and statistics, and sequences and series.
-Quadratic, logarithmic, and exponential functions are also studied.
-Practical use of technology will enhance student learning.
+Algebra II Course No. H 12030RY Elective: NCAA Prerequisite: Geometry Year-Long 1 credit This course will examine advanced algebraic concepts through the study of functions, "families of functions", polynomials, rational and radical equations, complex numbers, probability and statistics, and sequences and series.
+Quadratic, logarithmic, and e exponential functions are also studied.
+Practical use of of technology wi ll enhance student learning.